bencompton/jest-cucumber/README.md

 ## Running the examples

-Note that examples are provided in both EcmaScript and TypeScript.
+Note that examples are provided in both ECMAScript and TypeScript.

 ### Running from the CMD line